neuroanatomy/BrainBox/ANNOTATIONS.md

 When you have done 1 slice,
 * add your name or github handle to our BRAINMAPPERS.md file
-* add the slice number where you have been working (currently, 111 & 112 are done, you can start with 113++)
+* add the slice number where you have been working (currently, 111 & 112 are done, you could continue with 113++)
 * add "length:..." and
 * "volume:..." from the upper left corner of the BrainBox viewer into the file (just for the fun!! :D)
 * and make a pull request!